nasa/openmct/notes.md

 * [X] Subscribe to realtime data
 * [X] Column widths should be done on receipt of FIRST DATA, not on receipt of historical data.
 * [X] Filter subscription data
+* [X] Export
+* [X] Add loading spinner
+* [X] in 'mounted', should not be necessary to bind to 'this'.
+* [X] Stop Vue from decorating EVERYTHING (but especially the telemetry collection)

 To Test
 * Multiple instances of tables?
 * Behavior at different widths.
+* Short tables

 Post WIP PR
+* Split TelemetryTableComponent into more components.
+It's too large now.
 * Performance
     * Don't wrap row on load, do it on scroll.
     * On batch insert, check bounds once, rather than on each insert.